GaloisInc/cardano-network-service-assurance/doc/RunningCNSA.md

 ## Our Instantiation

 Our *demonstration* instantiation of CNSA includes
-  - two sampling nodes `$SA1_HOST` `$SA2_HOST`, each of these will be running
+  - Two sampling nodes `$SA1_HOST` `$SA2_HOST`, each of these will be running
      - `cardano-node` configured with new-tracing.
-     - `cardano-tracer` configured to reforward the tracing mini-protocols.
+     - `cardano-tracer` configured to re-forward the tracing mini-protocols.

-  - a sink node `$SINK_HOST` running `cnsa-sink`.
+  - One sink node `$SINK_HOST` running `cnsa-sink`.

 The required configuration files can be found in
 [the configuration directory](../config/).

-Beyond those, we capture shared system information in [variables.sh](../scripts/variables.sh):
+Beyond the configuration files, we capture shared system information in [variables.sh](../scripts/variables.sh):
-- You will need to update and extend this for your needs; you will need to change the `*_HOST` variables, but you should be able to leave the `*_SOCK` variables alone.
+- You will need to update and extend this for your needs.
+In particular you will need to change the `*_HOST` variables, but you should be able to leave the `*_SOCK` variables alone.
+Note the documentation in the shell file.
-- You'll need to `source` this on all your nodes.
+- You'll need to `source` this file on all your nodes.

 This configuration will give two sampling nodes, each with 20 hot peers, running in P2P mode.

 ## Extra installs

-Port forwarding is part of the design: continuuing to follow the "principle of least privilege" as is currently reflected in the new-tracing system of cardano-node.
+Port forwarding is part of the CNSA design: continuing to follow the "principle of least privilege" as is currently reflected in the new-tracing system of cardano-node.
 It is highly recommended to use `autossh` for port forwarding